 Students at Occidental College have the benefit of the best professional teachers in the Los Angeles area.
 Private lessons are offered in voice and instruments.
 Class lessons are also offered in piano, voice, guitar, electronic music, and jazz improvisation.
+To find information about our applied music faculty, please click here.
 Lessons receive one course unit each term, and serve as partial fulfillment of the College's fine arts requirement.
 Scholarship opportunities for lessons are described here.

 Applied Lessons and Practice

 Registration: A substantial part of a music student's work will be in applied study: private or class lessons in voice or an instrument.
 Students enroll for applied lessons through the regular online registration process or with an ADD form.
 The fees for private and class lessons are listed in the Music Department section of the College Catalog.

 Practice: An extremely important element of applied music study is regular practice time between lessons.
 You should consult with your applied teacher and develop a practice schedule that you can maintain with the same consistency as class attendance.
 You also should work with your applied teacher on methods of using your practice time most effectively.